rodrigopcastro018/nodimo/README.md

 | **License** | [![License Badge]][License]                                                   |

 # Nodimo
-The main purpose of Nodimo is to transform a dimensional relationship between variables into a nondimensional one.
-The variables are gathered in nondimensional groups such that the number of groups is lower than the number of variables.
-The resulting nondimensional model is, at the same time, a generalization and simplification of the dimensional model.
+The main purpose of Nodimo is to transform a dimensional relationship between quantities into a dimensionless one.
+This is done by grouping dimensional quantities into dimensionless products in such a way that the resulting number of products is always lower than or equal to the starting number of quantities.
+Therefore, the ensuing dimensionless model is, at the same time, a generalization and simplification of the dimensional model.

-Nodimo supports any number of dimensions and variables.
+Nodimo supports any number of dimensions and quantities.
 It can be used for applications in science, engineering, economics and finance.
-The resulting nondimensional groups can be used as the basis for further studies in similarity and model testing.
+The resulting dimensionless relations can be used as the basis for further studies in similarity and model testing.

 ## Installation
-Nodimo and its dependencies (`numpy` and `sympy`) are installed by:
+Nodimo and its dependency `sympy` is installed by:
 ```shell
 pip install nodimo
 ```

-Alternatively, Nodimo and dependencies can be installed via `conda`:
+Or alternatively, via `conda`:
 ```shell
 conda install nodimo --channel rodrigopcastro018
 ```

-When running Nodimo on the terminal, make sure that the terminal supports Unicode characters.
-For the best experience, it is recommended the use of [jupyter notebook][Jupyter Notebook].

 ## Getting started
 ### Basic example